- DIRECTOR: Becka McFadden

 - CAST: Lara Parmiani, Mark Ota, Daiva Domynika.
 Special guest Arnost Goldflam.

-OUR SHOW: Much like the real Havel, Poker Face delights in language.
-At the intersection of the political and the personal, of reality and aspiration, Poker Face plays with dialects.
-The Czech phrase profesionální deformace speaks to the ways in which our working lives penetrate everything we say and do.
-For Jana, then, the world is understood in terms of poker, while for Viktor, it exists to be essentialised into Twitter-ready soundbites.
+Much like the real Havel, Poker Face delights in language.
+At the intersection of the political and the personal, of reality and aspiration, it plays with dialects.
+For Jana, the world is understood in terms of poker, while for Viktor, it exists to be essentialised into Twitter-ready sounbites.
 Meanwhile, between those two poles, in an atmosphere echoing with the utterances of those who have left, Pavlína searches for her voice.
-Our translation strives to recreate in English all the subtleties of the original, however the original Czech isn’t banned from the show, it comes back in the short flashbacks featuring Jana’s father, Franta, who only appears in video, the embodiment of the past, of the old Czechoslovakian identity, of a lost world.
-We also hear Czech spoken in the newsreels playing in the background whilst our characters talk, eat, have sex and fight – literally – for their lives.
+Our translation strives to recreate in English all the subtleties of the original, but also allows the original Czech to resurface form time to time, in the name of places and events, in the newsreels playing in the background, in the short flashbacks featuring Franta, embodiment of the old Czechoslovakian identity.

 Poker Face premiered at the KINGS HEAD THEATRE, London, in October 2016.
-Currently on tour with 2017 dates including Voila!
-Europe and Milan’s PACTA
+2017 dates including Trieste TACT Festival, Voila!
+Europe and Milan’s PACTA Salone

 To BOOK Poker Face please contact email@example.com and ask for our info pack